Leemarrt/Capstone-Project/README.md

 > Cross-filter: restaurants → restaurant_cuisines set to **Both** (to allow cuisine slicing).

+##  Limitations & Assumptions
+- **Single-country scope:** The dataset covers only Mexican restaurants, so results are not globally generalizable.
+- **Survey-based data:** Ratings and consumer preferences are self-reported and may include bias.
+- **City data quality:** Some records required filling missing city values with state or “Unknown,” which may affect precision.
+- **Cuisine categorization:** Cuisines were manually grouped; overlap between groups (e.g., “Fast Food” vs “Burgers”) may influence counts.
+- **Static snapshot:** Data represents a snapshot in time, not longitudinal changes in the market.

 ## Key DAX Measures
 ```DAX
 Restaurants Count = DISTINCTCOUNT(restaurants[Restaurant_ID])